imerkle/react-mobx-typescript-boilerplate/README.md

 A bare minimum react-mobx-webpack-typescript boilerplate

-Note that this project does not include **Server-Side Rendering**,  **Testing Frameworks** and other stuffs that makes the package unnecessarily complicated.
+Note that this project does not include **Server-Side Rendering** and other stuffs that makes the package unnecessarily complicated.

 Ideal for creating React apps from the scratch.